opener-project/webservice/README.md

 * A supported Ruby version (see below)
 * Amazon S3 (only when one wants to store ouput in S3)
+* libarchive (for running the tests and such), on Debian/Ubuntu based systems this can be installed using `sudo apt-get install libarchive-dev`

 The following Ruby versions are supported: